 31 billion.
-That’s the current estimated number of IoT devices, according to Security Today.
-It’s safe to say – sensors are everywhere.
-Every day, they’re transforming our interaction with the world around us through new medical, commercial, automotive and industrial applications.
+That’s the current estimated number of Internet of Thing (IoT) devices, according to Security Today.
+It’s safe to say — sensors are everywhere.
+Every day, they’re transforming our interaction with the world around us through new medical, commercial, automotive, and industrial applications.

 Sensors are the core building block of intelligent products, and there’s a whole spectrum of sensor types that could transform your next product.
 From air and gas to power and color sensing and more, you can introduce new functionality, or augment existing sensor readings, by exploring the full array of sensor types available.